 Are you planning to train new hires?
 Do you want to show your customers how your product works?
 Or are you an expert in some field and feel confident to share your knowledge with the world?
 Learn how to make tutorial videos and start experimenting on your own right now.

 In this article, we’ll take you through the entire process, from planning and scripting to recording and editing your video.
-Keep on reading!
+Keep on reading or watch this video:

 What is a Tutorial Video?